 1. Full Waivers - a student will be granted a full waiver of fees charged by the school district if the student or student's parents meet the financial eligibility criteria for free meals under the Child Nutrition program, Family Investment Program, or transportation assistance under open enrollment.
 Students in foster care are also eligible for full waivers.

 2. Partial Waivers - a student will be granted a partial waiver of fees charged by the school district if the student or the student's parents meet the financial eligibility criteria for reduced price meals offered under the Child Nutrition program.
-A partial waiver is based on the same percentage as the reduced price meals.
+The reduction percentage will be 50 percent.

 3. Temporary Waivers - a student may be eligible for a temporary waiver of fees charged by the district in the event the student's parents are facing financial difficulty.
 Temporary waivers may be applied for at any time throughout the school year and will not extend beyond the end of the school year.